adrien2p/medusa-extender/docs/README.md

 And finally, we need to add the subscriber to the connection.
 There are different ways to achieve this.
 We will see, as an example below, a way to attach a request scoped subscribers.

+Every middleware decorated with the `@Middleware` decorator will be applied globally on the specified route before/after medusa authentication.
+Otherwise, to apply a middleware directly to a route you can have a look to the `@Router` decorator.

 <details>
 <summary>Click to see the example!</summary>